-- The loads the part will experience in use.
+- The loads the part will experience in the use

-The form that the features of the component must take depends on how the LSR material enters, fills and cools within the mold to create the part.
+The part geometry and design features depend on how the LSR material is heated, enters, fills, and cures within the mold to create the part.
 Planning for the appropriate tolerances and incorporating additional features in the design can minimize stress and reduce flash.
-The ability of LSR to fill thin wall sections with minimal challenges and accommodate variations in wall sections makes the issue of sink virtually non-existent.
+The ability of LSR to fill thin wall sections with minimal challenges and accommodate variations in wall sections can virtually eliminate sink.

 Similar to thermoplastics, liquid silicone rubber comes in a variety of types and grades.
 Depending on the application, customers can choose from a material with varied elasticities and performance characteristics, including a soft or tacky feel, and a range in hardnesses- from highly flexible to firm and ungiving.

-General purpose Liquid Silicone Rubber does not have a high amount of silica, which makes it appropriate for the fabrication of parts that require only the minimal physical properties.
+General purpose liquid silicone rubber does not have a high amount of silica, which makes it appropriate for the manufacture of parts that require only the minimal physical properties.
 Mixing additives and other fillers can make LSR suitable for applications that need to endure higher temperatures or fluid atmospheres.
 Self-adhesive LSR grades used in two-shot and multi-shot and overmolding processing provide a strong bond and eliminate the need for primers or costly secondary operations performed after molding, such as gluing and other physical assembly methods.

 LSR Tooling & Molding

-The perfect, precision LSR part begins with the tooling.
-Building the mold entails a combination of CNC milling and EDM (electrical-discharge machining) and uses the highest quality hardened stainless steel.
-It takes time and a great deal of accuracy to build high-temperature LSR mold capable of holding up to the LSR molding process, with three main challenges:
+Producing a quality, precision-molded LSR part begins with the tooling.
+Building a production mold entails a combination of CNC milling and EDM (electrical-discharge machining) and uses the highest quality hardened stainless steel.
+It takes time and a high degree of accuracy to build a production mold capable of withstanding the LSR molding process, which includes three main challenges:

 - Precision (viscosity of LSR)